The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Low-Complexity Bias in Models

-We can further generate very long length-$100$ sequences with randomly initialized and also pre-trained GPT-2 models and run a simple hypothesis test, demonstrating both randomly initialized and pre-trained models generate lower Kolmogorov complexity sequences on average than a uniform distribution.
+We can further generate long length-$100$ sequences with randomly initialized and pre-trained GPT-2 models and run a simple hypothesis test, demonstrating both randomly initialized and pre-trained models generate lower Kolmogorov complexity sequences on average than a uniform distribution.
 We generate $100{,}000$ samples from each of these three generative distributions and perform a one-tailed t-test on the null hypothesis that $\mu(K(S_{\text{GPT}}))\geq \mu(K(S_{\mathcal{U}}))$, where $S_{\text{GPT}}$ and $S_{\mathcal{U}}$ respectively denote random sequences generated by the language model or a uniform distribution.
-Performing this hypothesis test, we reject this null hypothesis in both randomly initialized and pre-trained models with an extremely low p-value, indicating that language models are indeed more likely to generate simple sequences, pre-trained models even more so.
-The details of these hypothesis tests are found in \cref{app:init_lm}.
-We conclude that neural networks for language generation, both trained and randomly initialized, express a bias towards low Kolmogorov complexity which mirrors that of data as demonstrated in \cref{sec:data}.
+Performing this test, we reject the null hypothesis in both randomly initialized and pre-trained models with an extremely low p-value, indicating that language models indeed prefer to generate simple sequences.
+Details are found in \cref{app:init_lm}.
+We conclude that neural networks for language generation, both trained and randomly initialized, express a bias towards low Kolmogorov complexity which mirrors that of data as demonstrated in \cref{sec:data} and previously observed for classifiers in \citet{valle2018deep}.
+Our findings also harmonize with \citet{huh2022low}, who show that even randomly initialized models express a preference for low effective rank embeddings.
+It is our contention that this simplicity bias leads to general-purpose learning.

 \begin{abox} Language models, both pre-trained and randomly initialized, prefer to generate low-complexity sequences.
 As a result, we can use even such randomly initialized models to predict the next element in a sequence, as long as the sequence is low-complexity. \end{abox}